 Always use aquatic compost or you will suffer algae and clarity issues!

-Its usually a good idea to top up the pot with some gravel (MUST be aquatic safe – NO chalk/limestone) as this will stop fish from digging into the soil.
+Its usually a good idea to top up the pot with some gravel (MUST be aquatic safe – NO chalk/limestone) as this will help stop fish from digging into the soil.

 Once your plants are replanted it is advisable to soak them in a container first to wash some of the dirt away and to saturate the soil and prevent floating.
 Remember to place waterlilies in shallow areas at first until growth has reached the surface.
 We don't want the plant to waste energy on struggling to get pads to the surface.
 This should be followed for even the bigger variants like 'alba' which eventually will have a spread to 6ft (1.8m) and can be placed at 3ft deep sections once established.